adamante/sagenda-calendar-wp/readme.txt

 You can force the Calendar to display only one bookable item.
 Please then use the shortcode like this :
 `[sagenda-calendar-wp fixedbookableitem="x"]`
 where x is the "id" of your bookable item.
 To know the id of your bookable item, you can just go to your bookable item list :  [https://sagenda.net/BookableItems/List](https://sagenda.net/BookableItems/List) and select "edit".
-You will find the nb in the URL after the "/Edit/" value, such as : https://sagenda.net/BookableItems/Edit/x.
+You can then copy the ID with the copy button.
 You can also use this feature with URL query parameter such as adding ?fixedbookableitem="x" to your URL.
 Please don't use both shortcode and query parameter "fixedbookableitem" in the same time.

 You can choose the default view